 F5 California Privacy Summary

-This is a summary of the collection and use of personal information about California residents by F5 Networks, Inc. and its affiliates, including Shape Security, Inc. (collectively, “F5”).
+This is a summary of the collection and use of personal information about California residents by F5, Inc. and its affiliates, including Shape Security, Inc. and Volterra, Inc., and through the NGINX brand (collectively, “F5”).
 For more detail, you can read our Privacy Notice.
 This summary does not cover all of F5’s handling of personal information (i) in its role as an employer, (ii) in situations where F5 handles the personal information as a service provider to its customers, or (iii) in situations where the information is handled in deidentified form or is otherwise not subject to the California Consumer Privacy Act’s “notice at collection” requirements.

 Categories of Personal Information Collected